KatherineMichel/pinax-tutorial/what_is_pinax.md

 [pinax-templates](https://github.com/pinax/pinax-templates) are semantic templates made for use with Pinax.

-## Pinax Packages

-Pinax starter projects and apps are reusable packages.
-The Pinax starter project is a Django project framework that can be installed using the Pinax CLI (Command Line Tool).
-The self-contained Pinax apps that come pre-installed as packages provide the functionality needed for the project.

 ## Ways to Use Pinax

 Because Pinax is made with the open-source programming language Python and web development framework Django, Pinax is fully-customizable.